COUN 601 Orientation to Professional Counseling and Ethics (3 Credits)

 This course provides a comprehensive study of the history, theory, and practice of counseling children and adolescents.
 Individual counseling skills and experience techniques are emphasized in counseling children with a range of emotional and behavioral problems.
 Clinical, developmental, ethical, and cultural issues are examined in case studies.

 COUN 642 Play Therapy (3 Credits)

-This course provides an overview of the history, theory, and applications of play therapy.
-Play materials and tools are introduced and integrated into ethical and culturally sensitive counseling practice.
-A video recorded experiential component working with children focuses on understanding the therapeutic process and developing basic play therapy skills through watching videos, role playing, and conducting mock sessions.
+This course provides and overview of history, theories, and applications of play therapy.
+Play material and toys are introduced and integrated into ethical and culturally sensitive counseling practice.
+Students will practice basic play therapy skills through watching videos, role playing, and conducting mock sessions.

 COUN 644 Parent-Child Centered Play Therapy (3 Credits)